 1. Define Target Audience and Goals

-Before undertaking the major decision of redesigning your website, you need to determine the whys, hows, and whos, of the project.
+Before deciding to redesign your website, you need to determine the whys, hows, and whos, of the project.
 You’ll need to work closely with the management in aligning your business goals with the website goals.

 Companies often decide to redesign their website in case of the following reasons: